 We explained that we are preparing an Atlas, which will include untold stories, collective memories, and everyday experiences of local populations, which encounter the corresponding ones of migrant and refugee populations, and which, together, now, create visible and invisible actions and claims.
 We asked to include their narratives through their own mappings.

 Some conference attendees dealt with scales or routes.
 For instance, in one representation various scales were placed between those who travel on foot, in cars, or in boats, in comparison with those who travel by plane from Syria to western Europe.

 Image: Mappings and representations of the so-called “refugee crisis” and of solidarity on the island of Lesvos.
 Mapped conceptual representation by conference attendee/visitor to the island.

 In this particular representation, the origin of the person on the move appears on the left and his destination appears on the right, in a diametrically opposed direction with the location of places on the dominant world geographical map (with North on top), and which also indicates the direction of writing in Indo-European languages and not the direction of writing in Arabic.

-In another representation, the island of Lesvos was located with a dot on a world map; in still another, as a sign on a route that becomes increasingly uphill; while in still others, only abstract ideas, objects, and non-spatial words were presented.
+In another representation, the island of Lesvos was located with a dot on a world map; in another as a sign on a route that becomes increasingly uphill; while in others only abstract ideas, objects, and non-spatial words were presented.
 Only in some representations did images appear that refer to the concept of solidarity.
 From the above, we can see that space and time have different meanings according to the knowledge, experiences, and stereotypical references of each individual.